 1.1.11 “Transmission Event” means a Planned Transmission Outage or a Transmission Curtailment.

-1.1.12 “Transmission Scheduling Service” or “TSS” means the power scheduling service that BPA provides to «Customer Name» that allows BPA to manage certain aspects of «Customer Name»’s BPA Network Integration Transmission Service Agreement (BPA NT Agreement) with Transmission Services, to allow BPA to use the inherent flexibilities of «Customer Name»’s network rights in combination with other network customers’ rights to manage BPA’s power resources efficiently, and to provide seamless scheduling for Transfer Service customers.
+1.1.12 “Transmission Scheduling Service” or “TSS” means the power scheduling service that BPA provides to «Customer Name» that allows BPA to manage certain aspects of «Customer Name»’s BPA NT Agreement with Transmission Services, to allow BPA to use the inherent flexibilities of «Customer Name»’s network rights in combination with other network customers’ rights to manage BPA’s power resources efficiently, and to provide seamless scheduling for Transfer Service customers.

 1.1.13 “Transmission Scheduling Service-Full” or “TSS-Full” means the Transmission Scheduling Service for a specific Dedicated Resource or Consumer-Owned Resource serving On-Site Consumer Load where BPA performs all necessary scheduling, including the creation and maintenance of E-Tags for such resource.